jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

    be a pain to implement a CLI around.

-For the above reasons we will instead be using the heap to store the Sudoku values, this is not as limiting as teh Stack, but tends to be slower.
+For the above reasons we will instead be using the heap to store the Sudoku values, this is not as limiting as the Stack, but tends to be slower.

 I could implement a relatively generic 2D Array on the heap myself, but we want to imlpement a Sudoku solver, not an efficient 2D Array, so we will use an off